mtao/nyu-intro-to-computer-science/slides/welcome.md

 Regular simple multiple-choice online quizzes.
 These are meant to help you self-assess your own mastery of conceptual material.

 --

-Answers should be discernable from checking the pertinent slides.
+- Answers should be discernable from checking the pertinent slides / helpful resources.

+--

+- Unlimitted resubmissions

 ---